ryu1kn/pony-benchmark/README.md

-# Web app performance benchmark
+# Pony performance benchmark

-Seeing Pony's web framework performance against those of Rust and Go.
+Pony's web framework performance against those of Rust and Go.

 For details on how to run each version, check README in their directories.